swiftype/meta_events/README.md

 lots of properties, and be consistent about them.
 1. **Implicit properties support** means you can add contextual properties (like the currently-logged-in user) in a single place, and then have every event include those properties.
+1. **Front-end integration** lets you very easily track events from DOM elements (like links) using JavaScript, and use a powerful mechanism to fire front-end events in any way you want.

 # Getting Started